The Truck

 can push it across a flat parking lot to pop start it.

-And light enough that when it accidently rolls into the ditch
+And light enough that when it accidently rolls into the

 It only takes two men to put it back on its wheels.